aperezdc/vim-lining/README.md

 * Visual paste mode indicator (not shown in screenshot).
 * If you have [Fugitive](https://github.com/tpope/vim-fugitive) installed, it will be used to show information on Git repositories.
+* Alternate status line for certain kinds of buffer (for now, this covers help buffers and the Netrw file browser).

 ## Customization